Lottery System 6/55: A Probability Study

 On the other hand, playing 289,896 combinations will cost you ₱6,957,504.

-When are the Scheduled Draws of Grand Lotto 6/55?
+When are the scheduled draws for Grand Lotto 6/55?

-The draws for Grand Lotto are held every Monday, Wednesday and Saturday at 9:00 PM televised live on PTV 4 and via live streaming on YouTube channel PCSO Gov.
+The draws for Grand Lotto are held every Monday, Wednesday and Saturday at 9:00 PM televised live on PTV 4, IBC 13 and via live streaming on YouTube channel PCSO Gov.

 It cannot but it can help you narrow down your choices of numbers.
 Not all the 28 million plus combinations are probable.
 By eliminating the non-probable combinations, you limit your choices to a few; thus increasing your odds but to just a bit.